-Both management and modification of Sögur's model require the involvement of Sögur.
-Given that we view SGR holders as the true masters of the currency, Sögur's board of directors ideally should be made up of their appointees.
-We wish to create a suitable, delegates-based governing framework for Sögur that respects the right of holders to influence decision making whilst also maintaining efficiency and expertise.
+Both management and modification of Saga's model require the involvement of the Saga.
+Given that we view SGA holders as the true masters of the currency, Saga's board of directors ideally should be made up of their appointees.
+We wish to create a suitable, delegates-based governing framework for Saga that respects the right of holders to influence decision making whilst also maintaining efficiency and expertise.

-Sögur has formed a research institute whose first task is to seek and design a suitable organising framework for Sögur.
-This framework is described in a separate document - Sögur's Governance model, that includes details of the proposed governing bodies and their makeup, along with measures to ensure that governors truly represent the interests of holders: incentive mechanisms, checks and balances, and a high level of accountability to holders.
+Saga has formed a research institute whose first task is to seek and design a suitable organising framework for Saga.
+The framework will include details of proposed governing bodies and their makeup, along with measures to ensure that governors truly represent the interests of holders: incentive mechanisms, checks and balances, and a high level of accountability to holders.